 The road to better health

 Purpose is what a brand sets out to achieve, beyond making money.
-It is the way a brand makes people’s lives better—not just the practical, functional, and literal things that a product or service does.
-Having a strong sense of purpose is increasingly important as consumers seek brands that not only do a good job at a fair price, but also do something positive for the community or the environment.
-Brands with purpose make consumers feel that they are getting the best.
+It is the way a brand makes people’s lives better — not just the practical, functional, and literal things that a product or service does for someone.
+Having a strong sense of Purpose is increasingly important as confusion and disruption crisscross the world.
+Brands with Purpose make consumers feel that they are getting the best.

 Innovation may be a mandate for technology brands, but they certainly can’t claim exclusive title to it.
 Any brand that is seen as doing something new or setting trends for their category will get talked about—and people will try it out.
 If that initial experience goes well, it can lead to a longer-term relationship.

 Leading brands in the Top 30 for Innovation